 To think of ourselves tucked in with all that is, is to risk losing our hold on the egocentric structure which holds the world together for us—the smugness which places us at the front and center of things, and makes us the hub around which life revolves.
 Seen in conjunction with quarks, black holes, and white dwarfs, we slip a few places in the order of importance, and take on the aura of “very lucky to be here.”

-The insignificance of the “I” in relation to the rest of the universe, or just to the ocean, or the Grand Canyon, or one Giant Sequoia, is, well, “I-opening.”
-In touch with the grandeur of it All, we lose touch with the world of normal, apparent, reality, and can no longer think that it is all about us, or continue to think that our plans, goals, dreams, interest, ambition and convenience are the only things that matter.
-We cannot sit very long with the view from this perspective without running the risk of going crazy, or becoming religious.
+The insignificance of the “I” in relation to the rest of the universe, or just to the ocean, or the Grand Canyon, or one Giant Sequoia, or one seed of a Giant Sequoia, is, well, “I-opening.”
+In touch with the grandeur of it All, we lose touch with the world of normal, apparent, reality, and can no longer think that it is all about us, or continue to think that our plans, goals, dreams, interest, ambition and convenience are the things that matter.
+We cannot sit very long with the view from this perspective without running the risk of going crazy–or becoming religious.

 The foundation of both insanity and religion is the loss of identity, bearings, orientation.
 The old, familiar world of normal, apparent reality is shattered by an experience that calls into question all that we had valued, thought, or held to be true.
-We see things in a way that invalidates the way we have always seen things, and leaves us wondering what’s what.
+We see things in a way that invalidates the way we have always seen things, and leaves us wondering what’s what and how it can be.
 The fundamental, foundational, primary religious experience is the experience of being fragmented, splintered, displaced.
-It is the experience of being lost, and alone in the cosmos.
+It is the experience of being lost, and alone in the cosmos, wondering, “Does anyone see what I see???”

 We do not live well without some organizing principle.
-We have to have some way of keeping things in perspective, of thinking about ourselves in relation with everything else.
+We have to have some way of keeping things manageable, of thinking about ourselves in relation with everything else.
 We have to ground ourselves in something, orient ourselves toward something, coalesce around something.
-We have to manage, somehow, to hold the I in place in relation to the All.
-We have to fit into the time and place of our living; we have to belong; we have to find our place in the universe.
+We have to be able, somehow, to hold the I in place in relation to the All.
+We have to fit into the time and place of our living.
+We have to belong.
+We have to find our place in the universe.
 Religion gives us a place.
 Religion helps us shape our response to the experience of being lost, and alone in the cosmos.

 Religion at its best provides us with a framework for being amazed without disintegrating.
-Religion at its best surrounds us with the protection of the community of those who have been there before us, who know what it is like to be astounded, and who can comfort us with their confidence and compassion, as they teach us to sing from the heart of joy and wonder in responding to the marvel of the I in relation to the All.
+Religion at its best surrounds us with the protection of the community of those who have been there before us, who are there with us, who know what it is like to be astounded, and who can comfort us with their confidence and compassion, as they teach us to sing from the heart of joy and wonder in responding to the marvel of the I in relation to the All.

 From the standpoint of religion, our response to the wonder of being is the initiating experience into the community of those gathered as children of, as disciples of, as servants of, beauty, goodness, justice, equality, liberty, truth, grace, mercy, love and peace.
 This is to say that the foundation of worship is “Wow!”
 The heart of religion is awe and wonder.